Montgomery, Alabama: Sports

 Several successful professional athletes hail from Montgomery, including Pro Football Hall of Famer Bart Starr and two-time Olympic gold medalist in track and field Alonzo Babers.

-The city was host to the 2015 World Firefighter Combat Challenge.
-It aired on ESPN in October of that year.

-In 2016 Montgomery was also the host city to the National Horseshoe Pitchers Association World Horseshoe Tournament.

 Civic organizations

 Montgomery has many active governmental and nonprofit civic organizations.
 City funded organizations include the Montgomery Clean City Commission (a Keep America Beautiful Affiliate) which works to promote cleanliness and environmental awareness.
 BONDS (Building Our Neighborhoods for Development and Success) which works to engage citizens about city/nonprofit programs, coordinates/assists neighborhood associations, and works to promote neighborhood and civic pride amongst Montgomery residents.